All Episodes

 We've got some tough gubernatorial races around the country.

-So what I'm hoping is is that people have had it.
+So what I'm hoping is, is that people have had it.

-Uh, And if you like paying high gas prices and you like paying more for every product you buy in every store you go to because it costs more to produce it and it costs more to transport it, then vote for Democrats.
+But if you see record high inflation and you see border chaos like we've never had and a record number of people illegally entering the country already this year on top of last year's record, and if you like paying high gas prices and you like paying more for every product you buy in every store you go to because it costs more to produce it and it costs more to transport it, then vote for Democrats.

 If you're sick of your schools failing your kids, vote these people out that have aligned with this corrupt teachers union.